NathanBland/baseline/README.md

 The project uses a complete CI/CD pipeline with DroneCI and Portainer for automated deployment to production environments.

 **Deployment Flow:**
-1. Push to `develop` → DroneCI tests → Deploy to staging
+1. Push to `develop` → DroneCI tests (warnings only) → Deploy to staging
-2. Push to `main` → DroneCI tests → Build production images → Deploy to production
+2. Push to `main` → DroneCI tests (warnings only) → Build production images → Deploy to production
 3. Portainer pulls latest images and updates stack automatically

+**Note**: Test failures produce warnings but don't block deployment.
+Only build failures will stop the pipeline.

 ### Production Environment Setup